tanjingder/gen-ai-app/README.md

 - Video files stored temporarily during processing
 - Models cached locally for fast inference

+## Execution Notes
+Once the application has launched, upload any video of interest or video from sample_video by clicking the "Browse File" in the UI.
+After that, you can ask anything about that video.

+Example Query:
+  “Transcribe the video.”
+  “Create a PowerPoint with the key points discussed in the video.”
+  "Summarize into PDF"
+  “What objects are shown in the video?”
+  “Are there any graphs in the video?
+If yes, describe them.”

+There are also sample PDF and PPTX in the sample_pdf_pptx folder to refer.

 ## Project Reflection

 ### ✅ What Works?